leonardodiasc/leonardodiasc/README.md

 I have completed a Certificate IV in Information Technology from Box Hill Institute in Melbourne, Australia.

-Learning full stack development with Typescript, React, Next.js, Express.js, and Python Django
+Currently learning full stack development with Typescript, React, React Native, Next.js, Express.js, and Python Django

 Love studying JavaScript with it's various frameworks both front end as React, and Next.js. and back end frameworks as Express.js.